gianmarioiamoni/gianmarioiamoni/README.md

 ---

 # 🧩 **About Me**
-I'm a full-stack engineer specialized in the **MERN ecosystem with TypeScript**, passionate about building clean, scalable, production-ready web applications.
+I'm a full-stack and AI engineer specialized in the **MERN ecosystem with TypeScript**, passionate about building clean, scalable, production-ready web applications.

 After years of experience in software engineering and sales engineering, I now focus on: